Summer Program Pôle Excellence U9-10M CDC 3

 • Thursday: CDC Practice, Cantley (Mary-Anne-Phillips).
 5:30pm – 6:45pm.

-Training Sessions: The training sessions will be organized according to the CDC format.
-Each session will include 4 different workshops related to the theme of the session, which the groups will participate in.
-These workshops will be led by coaches and supervised by the Field Manager.
+Training Sessions: Training sessions will be structured following the CDC model.
+Each session will include several stations related to the session’s theme, which groups will rotate through.
+These stations will be led by the coaches and supervised by the Field Supervisor.

 Games: Team registration with LRSO includes 12 to 14 matches.
 Each team can register for other competitions such as the LRSO Cup or tournaments.